Modular Classrooms During COVID-19 (Coronavirus): How To Prepare Schools For Reopening

 In-classroom and Online Learning All on Campus

 Because of decreased class sizes, schools face the issue of not having enough teachers.
-But with temporary modular buildings, this may actually be feasible.
+But with temporary modular classrooms during COVID-19, this may actually be feasible.
 For example, half of the students per classroom could attend class in a temporary modular building.
 The children would watch their teacher remotely, but in a building right on campus.
 This could be accomplished by the students watching the teacher on a video chat.
 Additionally, they would have the help of a classroom aid to ensure students are staying productive and safe.
 Students could also rotate morning and afternoons, or multiple days a week.
-This would allow them to experience both teacher-student interaction, as well as video sessions in real time.
+This would allow them to experience both teacher-student interaction, as well as video sessions in real-time.
 This would be a modular solution to the staggered schedule concept.
 Furthermore, this would help working parents get back to a normal schedule with their children attending school five days a week.

 Renting a modular classroom also means no major capital expenditure from schools, but rather affordable monthly lease payments.
-Modular classrooms may be the best option for schools who have the available space on their campus.
+Modular classrooms may be the best option for schools that have the available space on their campus.

 Modular classroom buildings are quick to assemble and can be delivered right to your school’s campus.
 They are a practical solution to creating additional space for students.
 This is especially true in a time where social distancing may be important.